Dream Theater – Distance Over Time

 The Claypool Lennon Delirium - South of Reality - 85%

-Second full-length release by the (un)likely partnership between Primus’ bassist Les Claypool and guitarist/vocalist Sean Lennon picks up where the 2016 debut left off.
-This means that we are off to expected unpredictability of wacky union that is The Claypool Lennon Delirium.
+The second full-length release by the (un)likely partnership between Primus’ bassist Les Claypool and guitarist/vocalist Sean Lennon picks up where the 2016 debut left off.
+This means that we are off to the expected unpredictability of wacky union that is The Claypool Lennon Delirium.

-Couple of years later Claypool and Lennon are ready with their sophomore release, which cements the special chemistry between the two.
-South of Reality comes across as an album created by people who have been playing together for couple of decades rather than couple of years.
+A couple of years later, Claypool and Lennon are ready with their sophomore release, which cements the special chemistry between the two.
+South of Reality comes across as an album created by people who have been playing together for a couple of decades rather than a couple of years.
 It also clears any doubt that the debut was one of those one-off super-group releases.
-Few spins later one can’t help but believe that this band will be releasing music for many years to come.
+A few spins later, one can’t help but believe that this band will be releasing music for many years to come.

-The creativity on the new album is blooming and material is catchy and filled with hooks that for the most part get your attention right away, but the beauty of the album is that the apparent simplicity is actually achieved, by rather complex arrangements.
-So, with each new spin you discover something new.
+The creativity on the new album is blooming, and the material is catchy and filled with hooks that for the most part get your attention right away, but the beauty of the album is that the apparent simplicity is actually achieved, by rather complex arrangements.
+So, with each new spin, you discover something new.
 The fans of Claypool’s insane slapping bass extravaganza might not get the over-the-top lunacy known from his playing Primus, but there is so much otherworldly bass playing on South of Reality as well.
-His playing has always embodied rhythmic, as well as melodic aspects at same time and The Claypool Lennon Delirium is not an exception.
-The style is just bit more laid back in its approach and the overall the emphasis on melody in his playing is even more emphasized.
+His playing has always embodied rhythmic, as well as melodic aspects at the same time and The Claypool Lennon Delirium is not an exception.
+The style is just a bit more laid back in its approach, and the overall the emphasis on melody in his playing is even more emphasized.

 Lyrically, the band often comes on thin ice, not so much because the lyrics don’t match the elegance and wit of the music and melodies, but more notably because they at times cross to awkward.